 The Das Trader Pro platform is best suited for intra-day traders that want speedy direct-access fills and the tools to make quick decisions on the fly.
-The platform is flexible, nimble and efficiency, which matters to seasoned traders that don’t need hand holding.
+The platform is flexible, nimble, and efficient, which matters to seasoned traders that don’t need hand-holding.
 Scalpers and momentum traders will find DTP most appealing.

 - Complete trading and research platform that’s easy on the wallet

 - High Low Hit List is a great idea generator